-Pesticides / Herbicides in water and sediment: Several herbicides including metolachlor, atrazine, simazine, terbuthylazine, tebuthiuron, clopyralid, fluroxpyr were detected from the laboratory-analysed water samples, and, where ANZECC guideline values were available, generally exceeded acceptable concentrations.
+Pesticides / Herbicides in water and sediment: Several herbicides including metolachlor, atrazine, simazine, terbuthylazine, tebuthiuron, clopyralid, fluroxpyr were detected from the laboratory-analysed water samples.
 Pesticides / herbicides were not detected in sediment samples.

 The results presented here (in particular, the detection of moderate nutrient levels and herbicides) are consistent with agricultural land-use in the area.
 The detection of an algal bloom during the August sampling event requires further monitoring prior to temperatures increasing (e.g. summer) and flows declining (e.g. during drought conditions).
 Water and sediment quality should be monitored in future to detect longer-term trends.
 Water and sediment quality results can be used as a baseline to compare to other future sampling events and to aid in the development of any water / sediment quality management plans for future monitoring and fish death prevention programs.